prisma/specs/schema/Readme.md

 - Owner: @matthewmueller
 - Stakeholders: @schickling @mavilein
 - State:
-  - Spec: Outdated 🚨
+  - Spec: In Progress 🚧
-  - Implementation: Unknown ❔
+  - Implementation: In Progress 🚧

 The Prisma Schema declaratively describes the structure of your data sources.
-We use the Prisma Schema to generate Photon libraries for data access, migrate your datasources with Lift and administer your data using Studio.```
+We use the Prisma Schema to generate Photon libraries for data access, migrate your datasources with Lift and administer your data using Studio.

 ---